exploreazure/50daysofLinux/linuxday1.md

 ls
 ```

-The -l will output in long format, as the default will only show the names of the files.
+The -l option will output in long listing format, as the default will only show the names of the files.
 The long listing format is much more helpful.

 ```
 ls -l